 Dogs, whether on or off the lead, are not permitted in drinking water catchments, National Parks, Conservation Parks or Nature Reserves .
 Many campsites and a large proportion of the Track fall into these categories.

 Furthermore, fox baits are dropped periodically by aeroplane in State Forest and other areas along the Track.
-If the dried meat 1080 poison baits are picked up by a dog, it will lead to a long and painful death.
+If the dried meat 1080 poison (sodium fluoroacetate) baits are picked up by a dog (or a cat), it will lead to a long and painful death.
+There is no antidote.
 Don't take the risk!
 Click here for more information.

 - Q: What facilities are at the campsites?

-Each campsite has a three-sided timber shelter which sleeps between 8-15 people, tent sites, bush toilet (bring toilet paper), rainwater tank, picnic tables and a fireplace where fires are permitted.
+Each campsite has a three-sided shelter which sleeps between 8-24 people, tent sites, bush toilet (bring your own toilet paper - always), rainwater tank, picnic tables and a fireplace where fires are permitted.
 For more information check out the Track facilities.

 - Q: Do I need to take a tent on the Track?